Aldo Ceccato

 Aldo Ceccato (born 18 February 1934) is an Italian conductor.

+Biography

 Ceccato was born in Milan.
 He worked as assistant to Sergiu Celibidache and was music director of the Detroit Symphony Orchestra from 1973 until 1977.
-Then, from 1976 until 1982, he was music director of the Hamburg Philharmonic.
+From 1976 until 1982, he was music director of the Hamburg Philharmonic.
 He was also music director of the Bergen Philharmonic Orchestra from 1985 until 1990.
 He is the son-in-law of conductor Victor de Sabata and has made a recording of de Sabata's compositions for the Hyperion record label.
 In 1971, he recorded Donizetti's Maria Stuarda and Verdi's La traviata, both with Beverly Sills.